mp911de/CleanArchitecture/README.md

 What is it?
 -----------
-This is a simple application consisting of a few use cases.
+This simple application consists of a few use cases.
 The purpose of the application is to show how to apply clean architecture patterns in a Multi-Module Maven/Java environment.

 It all starts with the data structures/entities/application model.
 These models are independent of business logic and delivery mechanisms.
 The models are specific to your domain, but not necessary specific to your application.
 They live within the `application-model` module.
-Business rules and use cases, the specific things, your application does reside within the `use-cases` module.
-They depend on the `application-model` and perhaps on external things which are represented by boundaries, located in `contracts`.
+Business rules and use cases, the specific things your application does, reside within the `use-cases` module.
+They depend on the `application-model` and perhaps on external things that are represented by boundaries, located in `contracts`.
 Those boundaries are an agreement between the use case and the other side that provides a specific implementation.
 The `contracts` depend only on the `application-model`.
 No ORM entities or external-specific API/entities.
 ORM, caching implementations, clients to external services implement a contract that is located in `external` and its sub-modules.

 All parts are tied together by the delivery mechanism that integrates the externals and connects the use cases by supplying dependencies to come the system to life.